 What I definitely love about Castellon is the calm you feel living here.
 There is no traffic, noise or overflowing streets, just a quiet city with people who lives day by day without any stress.
-Other aspect I really like is the weather.
+The other aspect I really like is the weather.
 On average, the sun shines on the city 300 days a year.
 It’s just fantastic!

-Best Walk in Castellón
+Best Walk in Castellón de la Plana

-Here I include the whole city center because unlike other cities, Castellon historic center can be visited entirely in just one afternoon.
+Here I include the whole city centre because unlike other cities, Castellon historic center can be visited entirely in just one afternoon.
 I recommend starting with La Puerta del Sol, here you will see El Casino Antiguo.
 Then you can walk down Enmedio street, here you will find many shops, it can be crowded, especially on weekends.
 The city council is in the Plaza Mayor besides the Mercado Central and the Concatedral de Santa María, which was destroyed during the Spanish Civil War.
 After its reconstruction in

-neogotic style, it was reopened en 1999.
+neogotic style, it was reopened in 1999.

 Plaza del Mar